Plastic Bags and Petroleum

-What’s the link between petroleum and plastic bags?
+What’s the link between plastic bags and petroleum?
 Plastic bags are made from petroleum, which means plastic bags are one way we are depleting our oil supply.

 About 8% to 10% of our total oil supply goes to making plastic.
 It is estimated that about 12 million barrels of oil a year are used in making the plastic bags used in the US.